Summary

 How Discounts for Lack of Marketability (DLOM) May Impact Your Business Valuation

 What is a DLOM or a Discounts Lack of Marketability?
 Now, if you are a business owner, you are considering obtaining a business appraisal of your enterprise.
 A business appraisal, or business valuation, reflects the current economic value of a business.
+Analyzing private companies often involves dealing with non-marketable ownership interests, which present challenges due to limited pricing information, tax implications, and increased costs associated with selling these types of interests.
 There are various reasons to conduct such valuations.
 This is usually at the onset of a financing or equity event within the business lifecycle.

 The approach to conducting an appraisal may vary among evaluators and industries.
 But the factors included in such analysis tend to be the same.
 Overall, calculating the financial health of a business includes an assessment of its team, assets, earnings, growth, and profits within the context of its specific industry.